 Put your System to the Electrical Test

 Electrical testing is at the heart of a solid preventive maintenance strategy.
 It’s the best way to find out if your equipment is performing as it should — safely and efficiently.
 We recommend the following electrical tests be performed annually; and while we are in there, we clean the equipment, too.

 Electrical hot spots are areas of high temperature that indicate equipment is failing.
-Using a thermal camera we can spot these trouble areas before they cause more serious damage.
+Using a thermal camera in trained and experienced hands spots these trouble areas before they cause more serious damage.

 Ground fault testing

 Your electrical system is designed to protect itself — and you — if a lightning strike or a ground fault occurs.
 Electrical testing ensures your first line of defense is always operational.

 All wire is insulated to keep electrical current flowing right where you want and no where else.
 In a word, good insulation resists the current.
 With megger testing, we apply a little extra voltage and watch for low resistance that could mean current is leaking.